Carlos Marcello: Early life

 Marcello was born on February 6, 1910, to Sicilian immigrants Giuseppe and Luigia Minacore, in Tunis, French Tunisia.
 With his family, Marcello immigrated to the United States in 1911 and settled in a decaying plantation house near Metairie in Jefferson Parish, a suburb of New Orleans.
 His father adopted a different family name to avoid confusion with his supervisor on the sugar plantation where he had started work.
 His overseer, also Minacore, chose the appellation Marcello.
 The family changed all their other names, and Calogero Minacore became Carlos Joseph Marcello.
 He had eight siblings: Peter, Rose, Mary, Pascal, Vincent, Joseph Jr., Anthony and Salvador Marcello.

-Young Marcello turned to petty crime in the French Quarter.
-He was later imprisoned for masterminding a crew of teenage gangsters who carried out armed robberies in the small towns surrounding New Orleans.
-At the time, local newspapers compared him to the character of Fagin from Charles Dickens' novel Oliver Twist.
-This conviction was later overturned.
-However, the following year he was convicted of assault and robbery and was sentenced to the Louisiana State Penitentiary in West Feliciana Parish for nine years.
-He was released after five years.
+His first arrest occurred in 1929 following the robbery of a local bank, the charges were eventually dropped.
+In 1930 Marcello hired two youngsters, aged 13 and 16, to perform an armed robbery at a grocery store.
+The robbery was unsuccessful and Marcello was tried as an accessory, receiving a sentence of nine years minimum imprisonment.
+In 1935 he was released after four years when he received a full pardon from the Louisiana Governor O.K.
+Allen.
+In 1938 he was arrested for involvement in what was then called "the biggest marijuana ring in New Orleans history".
+He served 10 months in prison in the Atlanta penitentiary.
+He also received a $76,820 fine but managed to reduce this down to $400 on grounds of poverty.